Red Dead Revolver: Development

 Angel Studios began working on Red Dead Revolver under the oversight and funding of Japanese video game publisher Capcom in 2000.
 The project stemmed from Angel Studios and Capcom's partnership on the Resident Evil 2 port for the Nintendo 64.
 Capcom's Yoshiki Okamoto then approached Angel Studios with the idea for an original intellectual property entitled S.W.A.T.
 It later adopted a Western theme at Okamoto's recommendation, redefining the acronym as "Spaghetti Western Action Team".
-It is reported that inspiration for that came from Okamoto — who had previously worked on Capcom's 1985 arcade shoot 'em up Gun.Smoke — upon viewing the movie Blindman.
+It is reported that inspiration for that came from Okamoto — who had previously worked on Capcom's 1985 arcade shoot 'em up Gun.Smoke—upon viewing the movie Blindman.
 Artist Akira Yasuda, also known as Akiman, moved to United States to work on Red Dead Revolver's character design.

 Capcom announced the game in March 2002.
 Its development was troubled, partially due to cultural differences between the two companies, and the game remained unplayable.

 In November 2002, Take-Two Interactive, parent company of Rockstar Games, announced that they had acquired Angel Studios, with it being moved to the Rockstar Games label and being renamed Rockstar San Diego.
 Following the purchase, Rockstar Games executives reviewed projects in development at the studio, so to sort out what was worth keeping.
 Dan Houser, creative director at Rockstar Games, remarked that the game "looked very good" and caught the review team's eyes, despite it being in an unplayable state.
 The troubled development led to that unplayable state of the game, with it missing both the 2002 European Computer Trade Show and the 2003 Electronic Entertainment Expo, Okamoto then left Capcom, which eventually cancelled the title in August 2003.
 However, Rockstar Games acquired the rights to Red Dead Revolver the following December, and let Rockstar San Diego go on to develop what would become the first installment in the acclaimed Red Dead series.

-The PlayStation 2 version was released on PlayStation 4 on October 11, 2016, and Xbox version was made available on Xbox One via backward compatibility on November 15, 2021.
+Red Dead Revolver was released for PlayStation 2 and Xbox on May 4, 2004 in North America and on June 11 in PAL regions.
+The PlayStation 2 version was released on PlayStation 4 on October 11, 2016, and the Xbox version was made available on Xbox One via backward compatibility on November 15, 2021.

+Music

+The game's soundtrack comprises licensed music from authentic spaghetti westerns.
+The main title theme is from Luis Bacalov's score for His Name Was King.
+Other tracks come from A Sky Full of Stars for a Roof (composed by Ennio Morricone), A Bullet for the General, Django, Prepare a Coffin, Minnesota Clay, Have a Good Funeral, My Friend...
+Sartana Will Pay and many others.